 Content Content Content.

 It seems as though EVERYONE and their cat is talking about content.
-When do I create it?
-How long does it have to be?
+When do I create it, how long does it have to be?
 What “tone” should I write in?
 What makes good content?
 Should it be written, audio or video?
 And on the questions go till you decide there is no point in doing anything because you can’t get a straight actionable answer when you ask those questions.
-This was way before I knew about systemising my content creation….

 How do I know?

-I know because that is exactly what I went through when I wanted to start creating content to highlight the skills and “expertise” I have picked up in my business owner journey thus far.
+I know because that is exactly what I went through when I wanted to start creating content to highlight the skills and “expertise” I have picked up in my business owner journey so far.
+This is one of the many struggles I’ve faced.

-Due to the way I am set up, it makes more sense for my content to fall in the aisles of educating and informing with a generous helping of entertainment to encourage consumption and implementation of the points the particular content piece is talking about.
+Due to the way I am set up, it makes more sense for my content to fall in the aisles of educating and informing with a generous helping of entertainment.

 You might say that I’m a little bit ashamed to admit this but for the longest time, I would not create any content.
 This is something that I’ve honestly struggled with.

-When I’d try creating written content like blog posts or articles, I would turn on my computer, open Microsoft Word or Google Doc, and I would sit there, staring at the screen.
-It still happens to me now, but not as often anymore.
+When I’d try creating written content like blog posts or articles, I would turn on my computer, open Microsoft Word or Google Doc, and I would sit there, staring at the blank screen.
+And I didn’t like staring at a blank screen because my mind went blank too.

 The truth is, I was a little bit scared of creating content and that fear stemmed from a whole raft of different reasons.